rzarajczyk/rzarajczyk.github.io/docs/solr-core-configuration.md

 !!!
 Tip

-    The common pracice is NOT using search engine for retrieveng values, due to performance reasons.
+    The common practice is NOT using search engine for retrieving values, due to performance reasons.
 Usually it's enough to return only docIds from the search engine, and use some external storage to hydrate the data.

 ---

-#### TextFields: analyzers and tokenizers
+### TextFields: analyzers and tokenizers

-In case of `solr.TextField`, it's possible to define how the field is analyzed (modified) during indexing
+In case of `solr.TextField`, it's possible to define how the field is analyzed (modified) during indexing, separately for the querying and indexing

 ```xml
 <fieldType name="text_general" class="solr.TextField" positionIncrementGap="100" multiValued="true">